-Many Portuguese are now fluent in English, especially the younger generations.
+Many Portuguese, especially the younger generations, are now fluent in English.
 But learning the language basics will greatly improve your trip and help you get around Lisbon and Portugal.

 Of course, Google Translate can help you decipher menus and signs, understand conversations and get the pronunciation right.

-However, you’ll be more prepared if you familiarise with some key Portuguese phrases such as “Olá“, “Obrigado” and “Onde fica…?” when you’re planning your trip to the capital and beyond.
+However, you’ll be more prepared if you familiarise with some key Portuguese phrases such as “Olá“, “Obrigado” and “Onde fica…?” when you’re planning your trip to Lisboa and beyond.

 Portuguese is a Roman language spoken by about 260 million people according to official numbers, 80% of which are concentrated in Brazil.